DIY værstasjoner for grensesprengende læring

 We gathered 10 participants from the Bachelor study program "Klima, Atmosfære- og Havfysikk" at the Geophysical Institute, UiB, to build their own little weather stations.

-SEED projects
+SEED project

 Studentenes læringsmiljø